dean-shaff/money-share/notes.md

+### 14/09/2020

+Back at it.
+I'm going to be working on the stuff I was doing on Friday of last week.
+I'm going to start by spending some time setting up Jest and Puppeteer test suite.

+### 11/09/2020

+I somehow managed to get the user authentication stuff (mostly) figured out.

+Today I want to:
+- figure out how to do automated testing with Jest and Puppeteer.
+- Setup Rotation model.
+  - rotation name
+  - rotation manager
+  - I need to be able to list users
+    - Users can either be fellow members of the site, or just people with names and emails.
+    - Each user needs a history -- have they paid this cycle, and what is their payment history.
+  - need a flag to indicate whether the rotation is started
+  - Rotation start date
+  - Cycle $ amount
+  - Cycle period
+  - Number of people getting paid out each month
+    - Right now the total number of people has to be an integer multiple of the number of people getting paid out each month.
+  - Number of cycles at the bottom who don't pay.
+  - User order
+- Add a rotation test.
+- Add a rotation to `populate_dev_db.js`
+- Start setting up Dashboard UI

+How do I handle the following potential conflict:
+- As a rotation manager, I might add some folks by name + email or by name + phone number.
+What if the person associated with that email goes to create an account?
+  - I guess what would happen is that on the backend, we would see that the person already exists, and we would simply update their database entry with a username and password!

+Longer Term:
+- I need to figure out password recovery.
+- I need to figure out username/name conflicts.
+- Automated emails, generally.
+- I want import from .txt/.csv file in the Rotation Configuration page.

 ### 10/09/2020

 I was surprisingly successful yesterday.
 I built initial implementations of the Landing, Login, and Registration pages.
 I even got the SVG icons plugged in.